Alpine A110 GT, road test how it goes

 [class^=”flaticon-“]:before, [class*=” flaticon-“]:before, [class^=”flaticon-“]:after, [class*=” flaticon-“]:after { font-family: Flaticon; font-style: normal; text-align: center; display: block; width: 100%; font-size: 50px; color:#29abef; margin-left:0px; }

 The Alpine GT is said to be the gateway to the Alpine world – a world of passion, enthusiasm and adrenaline.
-To go back to reliving these emotions we wanted to get on board the version “gt” of the sports car launched in 2017 which has undergone a slight restylingan exemplary sports car for lightness and agility, “oldschool” that many still like today.
+To go back to reliving these emotions we wanted to get on board the version “gt” of the sports car launched in 2017 which has undergone a slight restylingan exemplary sports car for lightness and agility, a “oldschool” that many still like today and that in the near future it will no longer be possible to see it in the new price lists.

 The Alpine A110 GT in test

-The line remains the unmistakable one of the original 1960s berlinetta, from which this modern interpretation draws its inspiration, without spoilers but obviously updated to the present day such as the use of LED lights or the rear diffuser.
+The line remains the unmistakable one of the original 1960s berlinetta, from which this modern interpretation draws its inspiration, devoid of spoilers but obviously updated to the present day, as evidenced by the use of LED lights or the rear diffuser.

-The Brembo braking system with 320 mm discs and blue painted four-piston aluminum front calipers.
+The Brembo braking system uses 320 mm discs and four-piston aluminum front calipers painted blue.

-The GT version adds a more luxurious touch to an already well-stocked package with brown leather sui sports seats Sabelt Sport 2-way adjustable, sports pedal in aluminum and interior fully lined in microfiber with orange stitching and with the option “Microfibre Pack”.
+The GT version, to an already well-stocked package, adds a more luxurious touch with brown leather on the sports seats Sabelt Sport 2-way adjustable, sports pedal in aluminum and interior fully lined in microfiber with orange stitching and with the option “Microfibre Pack”.

-On the dashboard, combined with carbon and aluminum inserts scattered throughout the passenger compartment, there is an audio system with new speakers, including the Focal subwoofer, which is controlled from the 10″ screen of the infotainment system.
+On the dashboard, combined with carbon and aluminum inserts scattered throughout the passenger compartment, there is an audio system with new speakers, including the Focal subwoofer which is controlled from the infotainment system’s 10” screen.

-Inside, the space for objects is minimal and it is difficult to place something larger than a can: there is a sort of well accessible from the sides of the central tunnel where the USB sockets are located but curiously there is no object drawer and in its place there is a leather bag placed vertically between the seats where gloves and goggles fit.
+Inside, the space for objects is minimal and it is difficult to place something larger than a can: there is a sort of well accessible from the sides of the central tunnel where the USB sockets are located, but curiously there is no glovebox and in its place there is a leather bag placed vertically between the seats where gloves and goggles fit.

 On the rear stands out the extractor that surrounds the sports exhaust, the parking sensors on the bumpers and a camera.